conniexu444/mta-wrapper/README.md

 This will return all trains in all directions for a particular subway line for a given time period.
 The time period is defined in the config/constants.go file.
 It is the **ArrivalWindowMinutes** constant.
 Right now this is set to 20 minutes, but you can change it if you desire.

+### /arrivals?route={some_subway_line}&station={some_subway_station}

+This will return all trains in all directions for a particular subway station for a given time period.
+The given time period is 20 minutes in the config/constants.go file.
+Examples:
+/arrivals?route=L&station=bedford-av
+This will give you all arrivals for the L train for the station Bedford Avenue

 ## How to run the API

 ### Prerequisites